 Every LinkedIn Ads Targeting Option Explained (With Real-World Use-Cases

 If you’re running B2B campaigns, LinkedIn’s recent targeting overhaul for ads management might have you scratching your head.
-They’ve sunset Lookalikes and rolled out Predictive Audiences, leaving many marketers wondering which levers to pull for optimal audience targeting and results.
+The difference between precision and waste often comes down to understanding which targeting combinations work for specific business objectives.

 By the end of this guide, you’ll know every dial you can turn, when to turn it, and get a swipe file of targeting recipes that have consistently delivered results for our clients.